vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/vsphere-vds-airgap.md

 **Management Cluster -** A management cluster is the first element that you deploy when you create a Tanzu Kubernetes Grid instance.
 The management cluster is a Kubernetes cluster that performs the role of the primary management and operational center for the Tanzu Kubernetes Grid instance.
 The management cluster is purpose-built for operating the platform and managing the lifecycle of Tanzu Kubernetes clusters.

-**Cluster API -** TKG functions through the creation of a Management Kubernetes cluster that houses [Cluster API](https://cluster-api.sigs.k8s.io/).
+**Cluster API -** TKG functions through the creation of a Management Kubernetes cluster that houses the [Cluster API](https://cluster-api.sigs.k8s.io/).
 The Cluster API then interacts with the infrastructure provider to service workload Kubernetes cluster lifecycle requests.

-**Tanzu Kubernetes Cluster -** Tanzu Kubernetes clusters are the Kubernetes clusters in which your application workloads run.
+**Tanzu Kubernetes Clusters -** Tanzu Kubernetes clusters are the Kubernetes clusters in which your application workloads run.
 These clusters are also referred to as workload clusters.
 Tanzu Kubernetes clusters can run different versions of Kubernetes, depending on the needs of the applications they run.

 **Shared Service Cluster -**  Each Tanzu Kubernetes Grid instance can only have one shared services cluster.
 You will deploy this cluster only if you intend to deploy shared services such as Contour and Harbor.